-The Atlas Golden Wolf Project was founded by Liz AD Campbell in collaboration with WildCRU at the University of Oxford, where she is conducting her DPhil in Zoology with David Macdonald, Claudio Sillero and Terry Burke (University of Sheffield).
+The Atlas Golden Wolf Project was founded by Liz AD Campbell in collaboration with WildCRU at the University of Oxford with David Macdonald, Claudio Sillero, and Terry Burke (University of Sheffield).
 The project is in collaboration with Sidi Imad Cherkaoui of Moulay Ismail University in Meknes, Morocco and Mohammed Znari of Cadi Ayad University in Marrakech, Morocco.

 Liz AD Campbell

 I have been living and working in Morocco since 2013, initially on the research and conservation of the endangered Barbary macaque and its habitat in the Atlas Mountains.
 Recognizing the critical importance of predators to an ecosystem, I began studying wild canids in the Middle Atlas Mountains in 2015, which are now the largest and most abundant predators remaining in the region due to the recent extinction of large felids.
 Shortly after this study began, it was discovered that the “golden jackals” I had been observing were in fact golden wolves.
 I realized this research could not only answer my original questions, but could also provide some of the first information on this newly-discovered species in North Africa.
-Recognizing the lack of information on the ecology and conservation status and threats of golden wolves, as well as the prevalence of human-predator conflict in the region that was creating problems for both predators and people, I founded the Atlas Golden Wolf Project with WildCRU in 2017.
-I am now conducting my DPhil in Zoology at the University of Oxford on the Atlas golden wolves.
+Recognizing the lack of information on the ecology and conservation status and threats of golden wolves, as well as the prevalence of human-predator conflict in the region that was creating problems for both predators and people, I founded the Atlas Golden Wolf Project with WildCRU at the University of Oxford in 2017.

 Research Assistants 2017-18